 - Doesn’t offer the softest, most sophisticated feel

-Finding a driver that provides distance and forgiveness can be challenging for mid-handicap golfers, so I’m happy to report the Callaway Paradym offers the best of both worlds.
+Finding a driver that provides distance and forgiveness can be challenging for mid-handicap golfers, so we’re happy to report the Callaway Paradym offers the best of both worlds.

-As soon as I picked it up, I could feel the light carbon composite crown that helps move weight low and deep for a penetrating, high-launching ball flight.
+As soon as we picked it up, we could feel the light carbon composite crown that helps move weight low and deep for a penetrating, high-launching ball flight.

 The A.I.-designed face is optimized for speed across the entire hitting area, so off-center hits don’t lose as much distance.